Psychological therapies for dementia

-Psychological therapies for dementia are starting to gain some momentum.
+Psychological therapies for dementia are of recognised help.
 Improved clinical assessment in early stages of Alzheimer's disease and other forms of dementia, increased cognitive stimulation of the elderly, and the prescription of drugs to slow cognitive decline have resulted in increased detection in the early stages.
-Although the opinions of the medical community are still apprehensive to support cognitive therapies in dementia patients, recent international studies have started to create optimism.

 Classification

 Psychological therapies which are considered as potential treatments for dementia include music therapy, reminiscence therapy, cognitive reframing for caretakers, validation therapy, and mental exercise.
 Interventions may be used in conjunction with pharmaceutical treatment and can be classified within behavior, emotion, cognition or stimulation oriented approaches.
 Research on efficacy is reduced.